souravsarker2015/company-gadget-management-portal/README.md

     OAUTH2_PROVIDER_CLIENT_SECRET=''
     CUSTOM_AUTH_BACKEND_URL=http://localhost:8000/ or your project port
    ```
-6.  one can easily create OAUTH2_PROVIDER_CLIENT_ID and OAUTH2_PROVIDER_CLIENT_SECRET using the django-oauth-toolkit. client id and client secret is necessary for login registration.'http://localhost:8000/o/applications/register/' one can create client id and client secret.Need to select Client type=Confidential, Authorization grant type= Resource owner password-based.
+6.  one can easily create OAUTH2_PROVIDER_CLIENT_ID and OAUTH2_PROVIDER_CLIENT_SECRET using the django-oauth-toolkit for creating an Application. client id and client secret is necessary for login registration.'http://localhost:8000/o/applications/register/' one can create client id and client secret.Login required for accessing the url.
+Firstly login in the admin panel, then hit the url.Or one can create the application from admin panel also.
+Need to select Client type=Confidential, Authorization grant type= Resource owner password-based.

 7. Install Necessary Packages
    ```sh